Builder Pattern Tutorial

 set builder abstract

-8. Create an operation BuildPart() in Builder.
+8. Create an operation named BuildPart() in the Builder class.

 add oper to builder